Microwaves are handy items to have in any kitchen, for anything from reheating leftovers to defrosting a chicken.

 Child safety lock

 This gives you a sequence of buttons to activate and deactivate the microwave.

 The digital timer can be used to time other kitchen tasks or cooking times.

 Keep in mind that all microwaves beep during or at the end of operation.
 Some also have cooling fans that can continue operating when cooking has finished.

-Microwaves are a safe method of food preparation if used correctly, and the food is just as nutritious (more so in some cases) as with any other cooking method.
-Microwave ovens stop as soon as you cut the power off and open the door.
-Microwaves don't remain in the food and make it radioactive.
+Microwave ovens are a safe method of food preparation if used correctly, and the food is just as nutritious (more so in some cases) as with any other cooking method.
+The electromagnetic waves stop as soon as you cut off the power and open the door, and they don't remain in the food and make it radioactive.

-All microwaves sold in Australia must pass specific requirements about leakage in accordance with relevant Australian standards.
+All microwave ovens sold in Australia must pass specific requirements about leakage in accordance with relevant Australian standards.
 Leakage is possible if you have a poorly fitting or damaged door, so you should have it inspected by a qualified technician.